Dutch Harbor: History

-The native people are known as Aleut.
-When the Russians arrived, they exploited the Aleut by taxing them in fur pelts.

 The Russian-American Company operated from 1799 through the mid-1800s.
 It used Dutch Harbor in the transport of goods, mainly seal and sea otter fur.

 In 1867, Russia sold Alaska to the United States.

 Fur was the main export in Alaska after the United States took control.
 Hutchinson, Kohl, & Company of San Francisco took over the assets of the Russian America Company in 1867, but it sold out in 1868, to the Alaska Commercial Company.

 A decline in the sea otter population slowed trade in 1895.

-The year 1897 brought a crowd of potential prospectors looking to get rich from the Alaska gold rush.
+The year 1897 brought a crowd of potential prospectors looking to get rich from the Alaska Gold Rush.